developer-onizuka/azureBlob/README.md

   --sas-token $HOT_SAS_TOKEN
 ```

 # 6-3.
-Using RBAC instead of account Access key and SAS token
+Using Azure AD's RBAC instead of account Access key and SAS token
 With an Azure Active Directory (Azure AD) security principal.

 - Set the --auth-mode parameter to login to sign in using an Azure AD security principal (recommended).
 You could not find any Access Keys in the az command below: